-Graduate Research Fellowships in the Research and Evaluation Center are full-time during summer months and the January semester break, and 10 hours per week during the academic year.
+Graduate Research Fellowships in the Research & Evaluation Center are full-time during summer months (June-August) and 10 hours per week during the academic year (September-May).
 Fellows are hired as paid, part-time employees of either the John Jay College Foundation or the Research Foundation of the City University of New York (RF-CUNY), and assigned to the Research and Evaluation Center.

 Students enrolled in a graduate program of the John Jay College of Criminal Justice, the CUNY Graduate Center, or other graduate program in a CUNY institution who have the following qualifications may apply:

 • Doctoral students or advanced Masters students who have completed at least 24 graduate credits by the start of their Fellowship period;